jpsm83/health/documentation/n8n/articleTranslation.md

 - **SEO content**: REWRITE (not translate) - rewrite metaTitle, metaDescription, keywords, slug to *ENSURE CHARACTERS LIMIT* compliance
 - **Article content**: TRANSLATE - mainTitle, all subTitles, all articleParagraphs, no characters limit
 - **Social media content**: REWRITE (not translate) - rewrite all text content across all platforms to *ENSURE CHARACTERS LIMIT* compliance
+- **Sales Products**: TRANSLATE - translate all product names in the salesProducts array to target language, culturally adapt product terminology to match how products are named on e-commerce websites in that language region

 **STEP 3: UPDATE SEO AND URL ELEMENTS**
 Update the following elements based on the target language: